gingertris/Tris-Field/README.md

 *For Season 1, all teams who have qualified for an RLCS 22-23 Closed Qualifier are invited to join Closed Division.*

-*For Tris' Field - University League, all teams who have qualified for UR 22-23 Spring are invited to join Closed Division.*
+*For The Pitch - University League, all teams who have qualified for UR 22-23 Spring are invited to join Closed Division.*

 At the start of each month, all teams reset to 1000 points.
 Players can gain/lose rating throughout the month.